Melbourne Zoo: Zoos Victoria

 Zoos Victoria administers the Melbourne Zoo, as well as the Werribee Open Range Zoo, which features herbivorous creatures in an open-range setting; and Healesville Sanctuary (formerly the Sir Colin MacKenzie Sanctuary), which exhibits Australian fauna on 175 ha of bushland.

 The three zoos have been collectively trading as Zoos Victoria since 1973, governed by the Zoological Parks and Gardens Board, which operates under the Zoological Parks and Gardens Act 1995.

-In October 2022 Kyabram Fauna Park also became part of Zoos Victoria.
+In July 2022, Kyabram Fauna Park joined Zoos Victoria.